aarongabor1/Monopoly-Rip/README.txt

 View.java		Creates and implements the GUI for the game.

-PLEASE NOTE: MONOPOLY IS A COPYRIGHT GAME AND
+PLEASE NOTE: MONOPOLY IS A COPYRIGHTED GAME AND
-THIS RECREATION OF GAME IS BEING USED FOR EDUCATIONAL PURPOSES ONLY.
+THIS RECREATION OF THE GAME IS BEING USED FOR EDUCATIONAL PURPOSES ONLY.